perturbing/vasil-tests/reference-inputs-cip-31.md

 }
 ```

-The following step is to send funds to the hash of the script.
+The next step is to send funds to the hash of the script.
 First we need to get the address of the script, we do it with this line:

 ```